tethysplatform/tethys/docs/tutorials/google_earth_engine/part_1/plot_data.rst

     # This file should be committed to your app code.
     version: 1.0
+    # This should be greater or equal to your tethys-platform in your environment
+    tethys_version: ">=4.0.0"
     # This should match the app - package name in your setup.py
     name: earth_engine